 Once again, however, a higher rate is pointless without the graphics card to push the frames, so you want to make sure you can support the frequency you want to have on the monitor.

-Best Gaming Monitors in 2018: Top 3 Choices
+Best Gaming Monitor for PS4: Top 3 Choices in 2019

 Kindly note that the gaming monitors recommended below are our own opinions.
-They are hand-picked based on 1). the criteria listed above 2). our own gaming experience 3). reputation research we did, mostly gathering what other people say about each product.
+They are hand-picked based on 1). the criteria listed above 2). our own PS4 playing experience 3). reputation research we did, mostly gathering what other people say about each product.

 - Extremely fast 4ms response time and 120Hz refresh rate will make gaming a breeze.